ali-albdaer/TelegramStatisticsCollector/README.md

 # Telegram Statistics Collector

-A set of Python scripts that are used to collect and analyze statistics from Telegram group messages.
+A set of Python scripts that collect and analyze statistics from Telegram group messages.
 The project consists of two scripts:

 - `collect_data.py`: Fetches messages from a specified Telegram group, lookes for keywords and stores various statistics about the messages and their senders in JSON files and a SQLite database.
 Statistics and keywords are configurable.